-During the Track Record Period, our other intangible assets primarily software, patents and licenses and deferred development costs.
-We had other intangible assets of RMB63.6 million, RMB75.5 million, RMB94.9 million and RMB102.6 million as of December 31, 2021, 2022, 2023 and June 30, 2024, respectively.
+During the Track Record Period, our other intangible assets primarily consist of software, patents and licenses and deferred development costs.
+We had other intangible assets of RMB75.5 million, RMB94.9 million and RMB122.0 million as of December 31, 2022, 2023 and 2024, respectively.
 The value of other intangible assets is based on a number of assumptions made by the management.
 For a detailed discussion on intangible assets, see note 16 to the Accountants' Report in Appendix I to this document.
 If any of these assumptions does not materialize, or if the performance of our business is not consistent with such assumptions, we may be required to have a significant write-off of our intangible assets and record a significant impairment loss.
-Furthermore, our determination on whether intangible assets are impaired requires an estimation of the carrying amount and recoverable amount of an intangible asset.
-If the carrying amount exceeds its recoverable amount, our intangible assets may be impaired.
+Furthermore, our determination on whether intangible assets are impaired requires an estimation of the carrying amount and recoverable amount, our intangible assets may be impaired.
 The impairment of intangible assets could have an adverse effect on our business, financial condition and results of operations.